envoyproxy/gateway/GOALS.md

 authentication methods and rate-limiting.
 For advanced use cases, users will have the ability to use the full power of xDS.

-Since a general-purpose API cannot address all use cases, the Envoy Gateway will provide additional extension points for flexibility.
-As such, the Envoy Gateway will form the base of vendor-provided managed control plane solutions, allowing vendors to shift to a higher management plane layer.
+Since a general-purpose API cannot address all use cases, Envoy Gateway will provide additional extension points for flexibility.
+As such, Envoy Gateway will form the base of vendor-provided managed control plane solutions, allowing vendors to shift to a higher management plane layer.

 ## Non-objectives